1200 Associate Vice President for Enrollment Management and Services

 10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Vice President for Student Affairs.

-11. Contributes to the overall success of the Division of Student Affairs by performing other essential duties and responsibilities as assigned by the Vice President for Student Affairs and the Provost.
+11. Contributes to the overall success of the Division of Student Affairs by performing other essential duties and responsibilities as assigned by the Vice President for Student Affairs.

-The Associate Vice President for Enrollment Management is supervised by the Vice President for Student Affairs and supervises several units, including the Assistant Vice President and Director of Admissions, the Director of Student Financial Aid, the Director of Adult, Evening, and Commuter Students, and Registrar.
+The Associate Vice President for Enrollment Management and Services is supervised by the Vice President for Student Affairs and supervises several units, including the Admissions, Student Financial Aid, and Registrar.

 OFFICE OF HUMAN RESOURCES